Translating Statements In Exercises 29–34, translate the statemen... | Channels for Pearson+

 1

 Identify the sample proportion (p̂) from the problem.
-Here, 65% of the surveyed adults use Snapchat, so p̂ = 0.65.
+Here, 71% of the surveyed adults think teaching is one of the most important jobs.
+Convert this percentage to a decimal: p̂ = 0.71.

 Determine the margin of error (ME) provided in the problem.
-The margin of error is ±7.9%, which can be written as ME = 0.079.
+The margin of error is ±3%, which can be written as ME = 0.03 in decimal form.

 Construct the confidence interval using the formula: Confidence Interval = p̂ ± ME.
 This means the lower bound of the interval is p̂ - ME, and the upper bound is p̂ + ME.